lavishgargcloud123-Data/Statistics_Concepts/README.md

      Average score of students in Math
      The minimum number of participants required is six

-Statistics -> 1.
-Descriptive Statistics -> Collection, Analysis, and Interpretation of Data
+**Statistics ->**

-              1.1 -> Understanding Main Features of Data (Organising and Summarizing E.g. Graphs, Tables, average.
+1. -> Descriptive Statistics -> Collection, Analysis, and Interpretation of Data 1.1 -> Understanding Main Features of Data (Organising and Summarizing E.g. Graphs, Tables, average.

-           -> 2. Inferential Statistics -> Drawing Conclusions from the Data, E.g. Population (taking a sample)
+2. -> Inferential Statistics -> Drawing Conclusions from the Data, E.g. Population (taking a sample)

 E.g. Estimating Average Height of a Population with a 95% confidence interval

-Types of Variables
+**Types of Variables**

 1. Nominal -> Gender, Colours
 2. Ordinal -> Education levels, Customer Ratings